What Is Design Thinking? [5 Stages and Advantages]

 Stage 3: Brainstorm ideas

 Once the problem has been defined, you’ll need to analyze how to solve it.
-This can be done by using “How might we…” sentences to frame your thoughts.
+This can be done using “How might we…” sentences to frame your thoughts.

 Stage 4: Create a Prototype